winitzki/scall/tutorial/programming_dhall.md

 let k_reduced = reduce_growth Natural predicate_natural Natural 0 k
 let big = λ(x : Natural) → Natural/fold 6 Natural k_reduced x
 ```
 The normal form of `big` is now only 200 KB, as opposed to 17 MB that it was without using `reduce_growth`.

+When `reduce_growth` is applied to the example with the functions `f`, `g`, `h` shown earlier, the normal form of `h` is shortened from 800KB to 35KB.
+The code is still far too repetitive but its size becomes more manageable in many cases.

 #### No computations with custom data